MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/PowerShell-Support-Lifecycle.md

 When a platform version reaches end-of-life as defined by the platform owner, PowerShell also ceases to support that platform version.
-Previously released packages remain available for customers needing access but formal support and updates are no longer be provided.
+Previously released packages remain available for customers needing access but formal support and updates are no longer provided.

 So, the distribution owners ended support for the following versions and aren't supported.